"Kasbahs and Canyons" Slow Travel 5-Day Morocco Itinerary from Marrakech

 • Explore the red rock oases and timeless villages nestled within the dramatic Dades Gorge

-5-day Morocco itinerary from Ouarzazate
+5-day Morocco itinerary from Marrakech

-Day 1: Ouarzazate to Ait Benhaddou
+Day 1: Marrakech to Ait Benhaddou

-Begin your journey in Ouarzazate, a captivating desert oasis along the fertile banks of the Asif Tidili River.
+From Marrakech, drive over the dramatic Tizi n'Tichka Pass to Ouarzazate, a captivating desert oasis along the fertile banks of the Asif Tidili River.
 This city has long been a trading hub, with people converging from the Atlas, Drâa and Dadès Valleys to barter in the crumbling Taourirt Kasbah.
 The French established a garrison here in the 1920s, but it wasn't until the 1950s that Ouarzazate made its mark as a cinematic paradise.
-With its alluring desert landscapes, the city provided the perfect backdrop for countless Hollywood blockbusters and the studios of "Ouallywood" were born.
-Today, Ouarzazate is home to museums exploring Amazigh culture and film studios celebrating the city's starring role in movie history.

 In the afternoon, continue to Ait Benhaddou, a labyrinth of earthen dwellings huddled together within the mighty fortified walls of an ancient ksar.
 Wander through the winding alleys of this UNESCO World Heritage Site as you imagine life centuries ago in this bustling Saharan trade hub.
 The rich red hues of the buildings intensify in the glow of sunset, offering photographers an unforgettable scene.

 To learn more about the history of Ait Benhaddou and things to do in the area, check out my Ultimate Travel Guide to Ait Benhaddou.
-If you’d like to explore the ancient ksar with a local, this two-hour guided tour of Ait Benhaddou comes highly recommended

 Best places to stay in Ait Benhaddou